dreamsoftomorow/CTF-write-ups/AirOverflow/Birdy101/readme.md

 I didn't want to spam the servers so I opened a ticket and turns out that's not the intended solution.
 Sad :(

 ## Exploiting the `vuln/notepad` functions
 One weird thing that happens in the `vuln` function is the initiation of a new pthread.
-I started searching for `pthread canary bof bypass` or other bullshit on google and I found stuff I didn't really understand about changing the canary and overwriting `TLS`, but than I realised that I didn't even try to run the function and overflow it!
+I started searching for `pthread canary bof bypass` or other bullshit on google and I found stuff I didn't really understand about changing the canary and overwriting `TLS` but than I realised that I didn't even try to run the function and overflow it!

 I created a quick script
 ```python